 Many organizations offer basic self-defense classes for every age & skill level.
 You can even seek out self-defense classes specifically designed for teachers!
 These classes will go more in-depth as to how you can protect yourself and your students.

 How Can LockOut USA Help?

 The SmartBoot offers an audio and visual connection between authorized personnel and first responders even while the building is in lockdown.
 It is a simple mechanism that will trigger a lockdown of the entire facility, alert police, and school security, and give everyone peace of mind.
 The SmartBoot is an excellent option for those who deem school security as a priority.

-If you have any further questions regarding school lockdowns or the LockOut SmartBoot System, do not hesitate to call us today.
+If you have any further questions regarding school lockdowns, defense tips, or the LockOut SmartBoot System, do not hesitate to call us today.
 Your safety is our priority.